-- 65.11.
-(CORR: Sale of Real Property) Funds generated from the sale of real property owned by the Department of Corrections shall be retained by the department to offset renovation and maintenance capital expenditures. - 65.12.
-(CORR: Funds From Vehicle Cleaning) Monies generated by inmates engaged in the cleaning and waxing of private vehicles, or any other adult work activity center, shall be placed in a special account and utilized for the welfare of the inmate - 65.13.
-(CORR: Release of Inmates) The Director of the Department of Corrections and other persons having charge of prisoners who are required to serve a period of six months or more, may release all such prisoners, including prisoners to whom Section 24-13-150(A) of the 1976 Code applies, on the first day of the month in which their sentences expire, and if the first day of the month falls on a Saturday, Sunday, or a legal holiday, such prisoners may be released on the last weekday prior to the first of the month which is not a holiday. - 65.14.
+- 13-150(A) of the 1976 Code applies, on the first day of the month in which their sentences expire, and if the first day of the month falls on a Saturday, Sunday, or a legal holiday, such prisoners may be released on the last weekday prior to the first of the month which is not a holiday. - 65.14.
 (CORR: Western Union Funding) All funds received by the South Carolina Department of Corrections from the Western Union Quick Collect Revenue Sharing Program or similar private sector entities, which provides payment for processing electronic transfers into the E.H.
 Cooper Trust Fund, shall be retained by the South Carolina Department of Corrections and credited to a fund entitled "Inmate Welfare Fund" to be expended for the benefit of the inmate population. - 65.15.
 (CORR: Monitoring Fees) The Department of Corrections is authorized to charge an inmate who participates in community programs a reasonable fee for the cost of supplying electronic and telephonic monitoring.
 The fees charged may not exceed the actual cost of the monitoring. - 65.16.
 (CORR: Inmate Insurance Policies) The Department of Corrections may collect and record private health insurance information from incarcerated individuals.
 The department may file against any private insurance policy covering an inmate to recoup any health care expenditures covered by the policy.
 Health care will be provided in accordance with law and standards regardless of whether or not an inmate is covered by insurance. - 65.17.
 (CORR: Work Release Transportation Fee) The South Carolina Department of Corrections is authorized to charge a \$4.00 per day transportation fee to participants in the work release program only when such transportation is provided by the department.
 Monies collected shall be credited to the South Carolina Department of Corrections, and utilized solely to fund transportation of work release participants and vehicle replacement for the work release program. - 65.18.
 (CORR: Special Assignment Pay Level 2 & 3 Facilities) Funds appropriated for special assignment pay at the Department of Corrections are for the purpose of addressing vacancies and turnover of staff by providing a pay differential for certain employees assigned to institutions with a Level II or Level III security designation.
 The funds are to be used for special assignment pay only and may not be transferred to any other program.
 If the employee leaves one of the qualifying job classes or leaves a Level II or Level III institution for a non-Level II or non-Level III facility, they shall no longer be eligible for this special assignment pay.
-Only employees in full-time equivalent positions are eligible for this special assignment pay. - The special assignment pay is not a part of the employee's base salary, but is a percentage thereof, and is to be paid as follows so as not to exceed the percentages specified below and as determined by the Director of the Department of Corrections: - (1) four percent for Correctional Officers including Class Code JD-30 (cadets and Officer I and II positions) and
+Only employees in full-time equivalent positions are eligible for this special assignment pay.

+The special assignment pay is not a part of the employee's base salary, but is a percentage thereof, and is to be paid so as not to exceed the percentages specified below and is as determined by the Director of the Department of Corrections at Level II and Level III institutions: